OUR MANIFESTO FOR HAIRDRESSING.

 Hairdressing should be Art

-We would like to change your view of hairdressing , an industry that does so much good by making people look and feel fabulous.
+I would like to change your view of hairdressing , an industry that does so much good by making people look and feel fabulous.

 Hairdressers are creative, talented, energetic, knowledgeable, sociable, sympathetic and highly skilled.
 They are experts and professionals.
 Their best work is art.